awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OLS.md

 ## Prerequisites for Oracle Label Security<a name="Oracle.Options.OLS.PreReqs"></a>

 Familiarize yourself with the following prerequisites for Oracle Label Security:
 + Your DB instance must use the Bring Your Own License model\.
-For more information, see [Oracle licensing options](Oracle.Concepts.Licensing.md)\.
+For more information, see [RDS for Oracle licensing options](Oracle.Concepts.Licensing.md)\.
 + You must have a valid license for Oracle Enterprise Edition with Software Update License and Support\.
 + Your Oracle license must include the Label Security option\.
 + You must be using the non\-multitenant database architecture rather than the single\-tenant architecture\.
 For more information, see [RDS for Oracle architecture](Oracle.Concepts.single-tenant.md)\.